General Information:

 Undergraduates:

 Thank you for choosing to work in the lab.
-I hope that it is a rewarding experience from which you learn a great deal.
+I hope this is a rewarding experience from which you learn a great deal.
 The science that is going on around you can sometimes be difficult to follow.
 That is OK.
 Stick with it, be engaged, and go with the flow.
 Do not, however, take this opportunity/responsibility lightly.
 The career of the postdoc or graduate student you are working with (and mine) can be positively or negatively impacted by the quality of your work.
 If you are not sure of what you are doing or are unsure of a result, it is very important that you admit this and seek instruction/clarification.
 We were all undergraduates once and will not judge.
 We will be grateful that you were secure enough to ask.
 In the course of working in a laboratory you will be exposed to potentially dangerous substances.
-Make sure that before you do such work, you have been properly trained by your assigned mentor and that I know what you are doing.
+Make sure that before you do such work, you have been properly trained by your mentor and that I know what you are doing.
 You will initially be trained on reagent preparation and genotyping and are expected to do these tasks well.
-Undergraduates who demonstrate reliability and ability will be encouraged to take on additional tasks.
+Undergraduates who demonstrate reliability and a solid grasp of the science will be encouraged to take on additional tasks.
+Be professional and engaged!
+Participate in lab meeting – ask questions and pay attention – don’t act bored – phones down unless you are looking up a question from lab discussion.

 Postdoc and Graduate Student specific information: